- Aim to arrive 15 minutes before your appointment.

 - A digital fingerprint scanner will collect images of all 10 fingers.
 This is a quick, discreet and non-intrusive process.

 - Your digital photograph must show your full face.
 You cannot wear sunglasses, tinted spectacles, or a head covering unless it is worn for religious or ethical reasons.

 - If you have temporary injuries on your fingers, you’re advised to wait until your injuries have healed.

 - Ensure your fingertips are free from any forms of temporary body decoration like mehndi as it interferes with the working of the scanner.

-- Applicants who are under 12 do not need to submit full biometric data, but will need to have a facial scan.
+- Applicants who are under 12 do not need to submit full biometric data.

 - Citizens who hold diplomatic passports and heads of state do not require a visa and will not need to submit biometric data.

 - For an applicant between the ages of 12 and 18, a parent or legal guardian will be asked to give consent and be present when fingerprints are collected.